The utility module offers various functions to create, simulate, access information, and visualize the supply chain network more effectively.

 node.stats.update_stats() # update stats for the node

-total_available_inv += node.inventory.inventory.level
+total_available_inv += node.inventory.level

 if len(node.inventory.instantaneous_levels)>0: